coronalabs/CoronaViewer/README.md

 #### Info.plist

 On Enterprise, if you have overridden the `CFBundleURLTypes` array in your Info.plist, then you need to make sure that a `CFBundleURLSchemes` entry exists.
-It should correspond to the one in `build.settings`.
+It should correspond to the one in [build.settings](build.settings).